Bishan Singh (artist): Legacy

 Bishan Singh's surviving works have gone on auction numerous times.
 One of his paintings of the durbar of Maharaja Ranjit Singh sold at a Christie's London auction for US$580,021 in 2022.

 One of his paintings was bought decades ago in North London by a taxi driver, who haggled the price down to £40 ($58).
 The taxi driver, who did not realize or know the true worth of the painting he possessed for all those years, would sell it decades later for £92,250 (US$133,500) at a Roseberys auction.
-In an October 2025 auction by Sotheby’s London, the painting Maharaja Ranjit Singh in Procession, Riding on an Elephant Through a Bazaar (ca.1860–70) by Bishan Singh was purchased for £952,000 (1.3 million USD) by an unnamed institution, setting a new record for Sikh artwork.
+In an October 2025 auction by Sotheby’s London, the painting Maharaja Ranjit Singh in Procession, Riding on an Elephant Through a Bazaar (ca.1860–70) by Bishan Singh was purchased for £952,000 (US$1.3 million) by an unnamed institution, setting a new record for Sikh artwork.

 Much of the surviving works of Bishan Singh are in private collections, such as the Toor and Kapany collections.